 Our language is littered with expressions that point to emotions affecting the body; for example – have you ever heard someone say that tension and stress gives me a knot in my stomach?
 Or that in response to sadness, someone feels all choked up?
 And of course – a difficult person is a pain in the neck!

 More seriously, a recent study showed that sudden emotional shock can cause heart attacks even in healthy people.
 Now, we’ve all heard the phrase “dying of a broken heart”, but the phrase is more than just words for Broken Heart Syndrome, also called stress induced cardiomyopathy or takotsubo cardiomyopathy, and can strike even if you’re healthy.
-Women are more susceptible than men to experiencing the sudden, intense chest pain – the reaction to a surge of stress hormones – caused by an emotional trauma such as death, rejection, abuse, divorce or separation anxiety.
+Women are more susceptible than men to experiencing the sudden, intense chest pain – the reaction to a surge of stress hormones – caused by an emotional past negative events such as death, rejection, unfortunate events or something similar, divorce or separation anxiety.
 As the medical and scientific researchers look more into the affects of the emotions on the physical body, it seems they are confirming what the ancient holistic therapies have known for centuries.

 In his book ‘Emotional Detox through Bodywork’, Mal Weeraratne explains that ’emotions may feel like they’re governed by the heart or head, but there’s a great deal of research that suggests emotions are rooted with our physical selves; that is, emotions are stored in every cell in our body’s cellular memory.’
-Mal is an experienced Tantric Body worker who has treated over 3,000 women from around the world with his deep bodywork, advocates that, ‘traumatic experiences are embedded deep within our bodies, which can only be released by undertaking deep healing bodywork such as Tantric Journey.’
+Mal Weeraratne is an experienced Tantric Body worker who has treated over 3,000 women from around the world with his deep bodywork, advocates that, ‘deeply disturbing or distressing experiences are embedded deep within our bodies, which can only be released by undertaking deep healing bodywork such as Tantric Journey.’

 It seems that science is just catching up with ancient wisdom, but it is certain that it is important to pay attention to our emotional wellbeing in order to maintain our physical health.